Are Extended Warranties Worth It On Household Appliances?

 Extended Warranties Can Reduce Your Out-of-Pocket Costs

-Representatives from repair facilities may have a different opinion about the value of extended warranties.
+Representatives from repair facilities may have different opinions about the value of extended warranties.
 Having a warranty guarantees:

 - That you will be able to access service from a factory-authorized service company